 How is the City of Austin developing climate resiliency?

 Climate Change already “in the pipeline” will lead to significant impacts for Central Texas, even if global GHG emissions are substantially reduced.
 Climate Program staff currently are in early-stage explorations of potential climate adaptation and resiliency measures (no actions were specified in the 2007 Plan).
-Based on the most current scientific findings, and a review of climate resiliency efforts in other leading cities, the Office of Sustainability will work to identify projected long-range community needs, as a basis for emerging recommendations and a future-oriented action plan.
+Based on the most current scientific findings, and a review of climate resiliency efforts in other leading cities, the Office of Sustainability will work to identify projected long-range community needs as a basis for emerging recommendations and a future-oriented action plan.

 What are examples of local climate change impacts?